Tephaany/neuron_systemstatus/README.md

 # intelora-system-status

-A neuron for Intelora to tell you system data
+A Neuron for Intelora to tell the system data including OS name, Kernel Version , Name of your host, Number of core, % of CPU usage, % of memory usage, and % of disk usage.

 Shamelessly inspired from https://github.com/edouardpoitras/jasper-status